 They're also beneficial for measuring customer satisfaction, understanding changing needs, and, ultimately, identifying areas for improvement.
-By simply offering a survey, companies can determine what's working and what isn't.
+Companies can offer a survey to determine what's working and what isn't.
 As such, it's an excellent way to measure progress, track changes, and get answers.

 The insights gained from a well-built survey can help your business make informed decisions, improve your products and services, and ultimately drive growth and success.
 Plus, surveys are a highly cost-effective way of gathering data as it's much cheaper than other forms of research, such as focus groups or interviews.

-When it comes to hearing from the people that matter, surveys are one of the simplest and least expensive methods, making them highly popular among businesses.
-However, before building a survey, you must determine the best method (and platform) for doing so.
+When it comes to hearing from the people who matter, surveys are among the simplest and least expensive methods, making them highly popular among businesses.
+However, you must determine the best method (and platform) before building a survey.
 To get started, ask yourself these questions:

-Some of these questions may seem obvious, but answering these will help you begin to frame your survey, set expectations, and determine the right platform for your survey.
-Two highly popular survey platforms are Google Forms and HubSpot Surveys, for a variety of reasons.
+Some of these questions may seem obvious, but answering them will help you begin to frame your survey, set expectations, and determine the right platform for your survey.
+For various reasons, two highly popular survey platforms are Google Forms and HubSpot Surveys.
 If you're considering one of these platforms for your business survey, here's what you need to know.

 What's the Difference?

-Google Forms is a free, web-based survey creation tool that's part of the Google Suite of productivity tools.
+Google Forms is a free, web-based survey creation tool part of the Google Suite of productivity tools.
 It's simple and allows users to create and distribute surveys quickly and easily.
-Google Forms can also be integrated with other tools, such as Sheets, allowing easy data analysis.
+Google Forms can also be integrated with tools like Sheets, allowing easy data analysis.

 One significant benefit of using Google Forms is its ease of use and wide availability.
 Anyone with a Google account can use Google Forms, and it's an excellent choice for simple, standard surveys.